digitalservicebund/digitalcheck-dito/doc/adr/0021-use-custom-goals-for-tracking.md

 ## Decision

-We want to use custom goals for every page and user interaction in our application.
-When implementing a new page also tracking has to be thought of.
+We use custom goals for every page and user interaction in our application.

 We gradually increase the coverage while working on the page.

+### Benefits

+- More and better insights in how our page is being used
+- The possibility to focus on relevant functionality and remove unused ones

+### Drawbacks/Considerations

+- Custom event names add more work for implementation
+- Multiple custom events can be hard to keep track of in Plausible

 ### Goal documentation